nissacG/blockchain-experiment/README.md

 ## Improvements
 * Further UI improvements
+  * Have a select/dropdown to select project/contract rather than hard coding
   * Loading component which perhaps allowed you to continue to view existing data whilst waiting for more
   * Better/correct error handling
 * Would prefer to use GQL and have the server be able to provide all data attributes then utilise GQL to only get the necessary data
 * More tests - incluse more testing for all components, as well as loading and error states